sjster/comp_stats_outline/Computational_Statistics_Outline.md

    1. Introduction to PyMC3 for MCMC and ArViz for visualization (3hrs)
    2. Gaussian distribution fit to NMR example, example with Student’s-t distribution and posterior predictive checks (2hrs)
-   3. Linear regression with MCMC using PyMC3, Hierachical Linear Regression (2.5hrs)
+   3. Linear regression with MCMC using PyMC3, Hierarchical Linear Regression (2.5hrs)
    4. Case Study with PyMC3 (1hr) - Finance application possibly